 Rule 0: Make Space

-This rule is missing from the list I wrote with Jonathan, so I forgot to mention it in the last article.
-Nevertheless, it is important: I always start Jonathan’s homework sessions by creating a suitable physical space for us to work.
+I always start Jonathan’s homework sessions by creating a suitable physical space for us to work.

 As well as eliminating environmental distractions, I try to help Jonathan eliminate internal distractions.
 He doesn’t work well if he’s restless or tired or hungry or thirsty or busting for the toilet, so I try to address these things by choosing a suitable time for him to do his work and ensuring that his physical needs are met.